 But be warned, you won’t be able to resist buying some vibrant and quirky knick-knacks and might even end up with one too many full shopping bags.

-If you organize your vacation well, you’ll be able to go to the renowned outdoor market in the most picturesque times of the year.
+If you organize your vacation well, you can visit the renowned outdoor market in the most picturesque times of the year.
 If you happen to be in town during any other months, 25 Kent Ave. has an indoor Brooklyn Flea + Smorgasburg.

 2.4) Explore Empire Stores